- What to see

 Despite the passing of time, the area has retained its village atmosphere and if you want to experience real life in Barcelona, Horta is perfect.
 Life here is calm, as most of the people living in the area are families.

+The neighbourhood houses a building declared as an Artistic Patrimony of Humanity by UNESCO in 1984: the Hospital de Sant Pau, which is located next to the Sagrada Familia.
 While in Horta-Guinardó, don't miss a visit to Parc Laberint d'Horta, which will take you on a journey back to the innocent days of childhood when you could stroll through the park without a care in the world.
 The park has the oldest set of gardens in the city and there is beauty around every corner.
-Remember to bring a bottle of water if you're visiting on a hot summer day though, this way you'll have no reason not to enjoy this gorgeous part of the city
+Remember to bring a bottle of water if you're visiting on a hot summer day though, this way you'll have no reason not to enjoy this gorgeous part of the city.

 The Barcelona Palau d'Esports and the Olympic Velodrome are also found in this zone, both of which deserve a visit.